Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [QuickApp](https://github.com/emonney/QuickApp) - ASP.NET Core / Angular4 startup project template with complete login, user and role management.
 * [Scaffolder](https://github.com/dncuug/scaffolder) - Lets you create extensible data-driven Web applications by automatically generated UI for each table in the database and  lets create a applications for viewing and editing data based on the schema of the data.
 * [Toucan](https://github.com/mrellipse/toucan) - Boilerplate for building single page apps.
 Server is multi-project .Net Core solution designed around SOLID principles.
 Client is TypeScript 2, Vuejs 2, Vuex 2.
+* [Serenity](http://serenity.is/) - Serenity is an ASP.NET MVC / TypeScript application platform designed to simplify and shorten development of data-centric business applications with a service based architecture.

 ### Authentication and Authorization
 * [AspNet.Security.OpenIdConnect.Server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server) - OpenID Connect/OAuth2 server framework for OWIN/Katana and ASP.NET Core.